codingmetta/colorSchemeApp/README.md

 # Project Overview

-ColorSchemeGen is a React Component that let's you generate customized color schemes.
+ColorSchemeApp is a React app based on function components that let's you generate customized color schemes.
 By selecting a color and mode in the UI you can specifiy which scheme you want to load.
 Once loaded, you can copy a colors hexcode e. g. `#FFFFFF` just by clicking on its label below.

 # Installation Instructions